priyatam/learn-clojurescript/README.md

 Learn Clojurescript
 ===================

-A REPL-based, practical learning series for isomorphic Clojurescript programming, with an emphasis on writing HTML, CSS, and Javascript in a single, powerful language.
+A REPL-driven guide for learning programming in Clojurescript, with an emphasis on the foundations and Clojure's core idioms: immutable data, functional composition, and abstractions.

-Works on Browser, Node, or Nashorn.
+Works on all modern Browsers, iOs, Jvm, and Node.

 ## Getting Started